alexeyinkin/eb-1a/1-process/README.md

 ![](media/42_form_start.png)

-It leads me to the form DS-260 'Online Immigrant Visa and Alien Registration Application'.
+It leads me to form DS-260 'Online Immigrant Visa and Alien Registration Application'.

 I prepared the online application and the civil documents (the next step) together.
 This is because: